 The work on our second project aims to address remaining questions in [Fe-S] cluster metabolism and take advantage of integrative studies to uncover the biochemical function of genes of unknown function involved in [Fe-S] metabolism.
 Because all cells face similar challenges in integrating their metabolism and many metabolic paradigms are conserved, these studies are conducted using the model bacterium Salmonella enterica for simplicity and technical feasibility.

 - Tiwari N., López-Redondo M., Miguel-Romero L., Kulhankova K., Cahill M.P., Al-Tameemi H., Herfst C.A., Kirby J.R., Boyd J.M., McCormick J.K., Salgado-Pabón W., Marina A., Schlievert P.M., Fuentes E.J., The SrrAB two-component system regulates Staphylococcus aureus pathogenicity through redox sensitive cysteines.
-Proceedings of the National Academy of Sciences.
-2020 accepted.
+Proceedings of the National Academy of Sciences, 2020 PMID: 32354997.

 - Rudra, P., Boyd J.M.
 Metabolic control of virulence factor production in Staphylococcus aureus.
-Current Opinion in Microbiology.
-2020 accepted.
+Current Opinion in Microbiology, 2020 PMID: 32388086.